jasonmkfu/the-readability-sql-style-guide/Style Guide.md

 Eliminating trailing spaces is good practice to maintain clean code.
 Spaces preceding and following logical operations use white space to dilineate the logical operator from the two expressions.
 ### <span style="color: green">A. Good</span>
 * Each section of SQL code should NOT have trailing spaces (trailing spaces are normally not visible unless you highlight multiple rows of text or your text editor settings are set to show spaces/tabs)
-* Logical operators in equations/conditions should have spaces before and after them
+* Logical operators in equations/conditions should have preceding and following spaces

 <pre>
 SELECT